SilkRose/Pony/src/stories/ideas.md

 Pinkie Pie is hired to kill a pony.
 She misunderstands, and plays tag with them.

 ### Short Description:
 Pinkie Pie is hired to take out somepony.
 Can she do it?
 Will she choke?
-Does she even know what she’s doing?
+Does she even know what she's doing?

 ***